Extended detection and response: Concept

 The system works by collecting and correlating data across various network points such as servers, email, cloud workloads, and endpoints.
 The data is then analyzed and correlated, lending it visibility and context, and revealing advanced threats.
 Thereafter, the threats are prioritized, analyzed, and sorted to prevent security collapses and data loss.
 The XDR system helps organizations to have a higher level of cyber awareness, enabling cyber security teams to identify and eliminate security vulnerabilities.
+It provides end-to-end visibility and integration of different solutions, improving the responsiveness of information security structures and addressing disparate tools (according to a 2021 study, 32% of organizations used between 21 and 30 separate security tools in response to each threat, and 13% used more than 31 tools).

-The XDR improves the malware detection and antivirus capabilities over the endpoint detection and response (EDR) system.
+The XDR solution monitors the malware detection and antivirus capabilities of the endpoint detection and response (EDR) system and many extra cyber log sources to create greater context for Security Operations Center (SOC) teams to perform faster threat detection, investigation and response.
 XDR improves on the EDR capabilities to deploy high-grade security solutions by utilizing current technologies which proactively identifies and collects security threats, and employs strategies to detect future cyber security threats.
 It is an alternative to reactive endpoint protection solutions, such as EDR and network traffic analysis (NTA).